 If you're unwilling, you get all the benefits under this Green New Deal.

-You know, overhaul transportation, expand electric vehicle manufacturing, charging stations, build out high speed rail at a scale where air travel stops to become necessary.
+You know, overhaul transportation, expand electric vehicle manufacturing, charging stations, build out high-speed rail at a scale where air travel stops to become necessary.

 Wow.

-Are we gonna build a train?
+Are we going to build a train?

 And by the way, I know I'm not allowed to ask who's paying for it.